 Advising interested students, processing paperwork and providing support to incoming and outgoing participants requires a significant commitment of staff time and resources.
 Be sure there is sufficient interest and support in your department to maintain the program into the future.
 Ensure that the infrastructure will allow the program to continue even if faculty or staff change.
 Be sure to inform the Chief International Officer of your College of your plans to create a new program.

-Generally speaking, the process can take one to two months.
+Generally speaking, the process can take 12-18 months.

 Renewals of existing Exchange Agreements must be be approved by OSU Procurement and Contract Services (PaCS) and the head of International Programs before being signed by the departments or the international institutions.
-Please contact IDEA for more information.
+Please contact OSU GO for more information.

 For more information about OSU's International Partnership Agreements, including a search directory and instructions for developing various types of agreements, visit http://oregonstate.edu/international/international-partnerships-agreements